 If the person who is attempting the duloxetine tapering is already feeling unwell, already experiencing harsh side effects and unpredictable mood swings, lapses in memory, and other troubles, it may be too burdensome to expect a person in such a weakened condition to be their own duloxetine tapering administrator.
 It does not have to be this difficult.

-If you or your loved one has been considering getting off duloxetine, but are not confident about how exactly to proceed.
+If you or your loved one has been considering getting off duloxetine, perhaps you are not confident about how exactly to proceed.
 You may also be looking for holistic options that you want to explore.
 If so, we invite you to find out more about how our program works.
 Please feel free to contact us directly.
 We are here to help.
-We can give you more information on the many treatment protocols that are designed to soften the whole duloxetine tapering process and to provide a compassionate, warm and welcoming space in which to experience a true resurgence of health.
+We can give you more information on the many treatment protocols (i.e., metabolic testing, neurotoxin removal, rebuilding the neurochemistry, integrative psychiatry, organic nutrition and supplementation, and much more) that are designed to soften the whole duloxetine tapering process and to provide a compassionate, warm, and welcoming space in which to experience a true resurgence of health.
 Find out why we feel our duloxetine tapering program is the best in the world, but more importantly, how it has been designed to create a revitalizing experience, focused on helping our clients regain natural mental health and vitality.

 This content has been reviewed and approved by a licensed physician.